SymfonyCasts/design-patterns/sfcasts/factory.md

 }
 ```

+*However*, there *are* a couple of downsides to this approach, like losing
-But, it comes with a downside.
-You lose type safety because any string can be sent as the type.
+*type safety*, since *any* string can be sent as the type.
+Luckily, that can be solved
-But, luckily that can be solved with a good test suite, or you can transform the string into an `enum`.
+with a good test suite, *or* by transforming the string into an `enum`.
+It's
-Another problem is that it's not easy to have different constructor arguments on each type.
+also hard to have different constructor arguments on each type.

 ## Abstract Factory

-And the last variant we'll talk about is the "Abstract Factory".
-In this approach you have
+The *last* variant we'll talk about is the "Abstract Factory".
+In this approach,
-multiple factories implementing the same interface, and each concrete factory creates a family of objects.
+we have *multiple* factories implementing the *same* interface, and each
+concrete factory creates a family of objects.
+In our character weapons example,
-In our weapons example, we could group weapons based on the material they are made of,
+we could group weapons based on the *material* they are made of, like iron or
-like steel, silver, etc. and each factory would create weapons of *only* that material.
+steel, and each factory would *only* create weapons with that material.

 ```php
 class SteelWeaponFactory implements WeaponFactoryInterface